-Whenever your customers use a credit card to make a payment, each of the mentioned parties above gets involved.
-Here’s a brief guide of the payment process and where each entity plays a role.
+Whenever your customers use a credit card to make a payment, each of the parties mentioned above gets involved.
+Here’s a brief guide on the payment process and where each entity plays a role.

 Step 1: The customer purchases an item with a credit card.

-Step 2: The credit card is swiped through a processing terminal where the card gets recognized for charging.
+Step 2: The credit card is swiped, dipped, or tapped at a POS system or a credit card reader, where the card gets recognized for charging.
 The terminal then contacts the credit card processing company for authorization.